vmware/vic/doc/user_doc/vic_admin/inspect_vch.md

 Installer has same version as VCH
 No upgrade available with this installer version</pre>
   If `vic-machine inspect` reports a difference between the version or build number of `vic-machine` and the version or build number of the virtual container host, the upgrade status is `Upgrade available`.

-  **NOTE**: In the current builds, virtual container host upgrade is not yet implemented.
 - The address of the VIC Admin portal for the virtual container host.

   <pre>vic-admin portal: